mattvenn/minecraft-pi/trap/trap.md

 # Trap!

-* KS3
-* This activity will help you understand positions in Minecraft and conditional statements in Python.
+* This activity will help you understand positions in Minecraft
-* You will need: Minecraft with the Python API
+* conditional statements in Python

 You will build a trap, then create a program that builds a wall the instant you step inside.